loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

 - a `github-provider-secret` secret in `crossplane-system` with GitHub credentials for the GitHub provider
+- `argo-webhook-url` and `argo-appset-webhook-url` secrets in `argocd` if you want the declarative Generator-vCluster Argo webhook resources to reconcile
 - a Flux-managed Kargo `ClusterConfig` named `cluster` if you want to use the `KargoGitHubWebhook` claim as-is
 - the vCluster Platform CRDs and API must already be reachable from the cluster